quantify-os/quantify-core/CONTRIBUTING.rst

 quantify could always use more documentation, whether as part of the official quantify docs, in docstrings, tutorials and even on the web in blog posts, articles and such.

 For docstrings, please use the `numpy docstring format <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
+The only exception is that parameter's type(s) should not be specified in the docstrings but instead by using `type hints <https://docs.python.org/3/library/typing.html>`_.

 Working on issues
 ------------------